Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 ☔️ Rain

 Although it’s sunny most of the time, there are, on average, 6 days of rain in Barcelona in October.
-This makes it one of Barcelona’s wetter months, so grabbing an umbrella or a rain jacket and having a couple of indoor plans in mind is a good idea!
+This makes it one of Barcelona’s wetter months.
+So, grabbing an umbrella or a rain jacket and having a couple of indoor plans in mind is a good idea!

 ☀️ Hours of light